rixiobarrios/js-debugging-errors/README.md

 ## Instructions

-1. Fork and clone this repository.
+1. Download this repository to your computer.
 1. Change into the new directory.
-1. Work through the prompts in [`lib/errors.md`](lib/errors.md) and make a commit after completing each prompt.
+1. Work through the prompts in [`lib/errors.md`](lib/errors.md).
-1. Turn in the lab via a pull request.

-Starter code is available in [`lib/`](lib/).
-A pull request is required for the lab to be considered complete and turned in.

 ## Requirements